NovationScripts/Multimillionaire/README.md

 If you don't account for the contract's earnings and referral earnings, this scenario holds.
 However, if you include those earnings, it might be necessary to adjust the compensator's value to 8 or 7.

+If the compensator value is set to 8, every eighth successful payout is made from the reserve budget, thereby saving the current deposit budget.

 Multi-accounting is not prohibited.